owebeeone/click-reel/CLICK-REEL-PLAN.md

 **Success Criteria**:

-- Can view all saved reels
+- ✅ Can view all saved reels
-- Playback is smooth and reliable
+- ✅ Playback is smooth and reliable
-- Can download in multiple formats
+- ✅ Can download in multiple formats
-- Delete requires confirmation
+- ✅ Delete requires confirmation
+- ✅ Viewer captures correctly including modals

 ---